jo-thomas/hello-world-server/README.md

 ### Part 3:  Continuous Integration

-I feel like wrong even looking at a different CI server after all these years of Jenkins.
-Once I read Pivitol created it, I knew I was in trouble.
-If its anything like cloud foundry, extremely opinionated, then there will only be one way to do anything.
 Started walking through tutorials and I am taking a deeper dive into the documentation.

 Setup local concourse-ci instance, this starts a postgres db, concourse ci server, private docker registry
 ```
 > cd concourse-docker
 > docker-compose -f docker-compose.yml up
 ```

 Set up fly cli